CenekAlbl/mvus/README.md

 # Outputs

-- Reconstructed trajectory of the detected object
+- Set of splines representing the reconstructed trajectory of the detected object.

 ## For developing